cydia2020/toyota-dsu-reroute-harness/README.md

 ## I am Getting "CAN Error: Check Connections" After Installing This Harness
 First, check all connections.

-openpilot needs some modification in order for this harness to work, as openpilot is expecting a few signals from bus0 of the panda, and now those signals have been moved to bus2.
-Openpilot will think that the CAN Bus has a fault.
-An openpilot patch file has been included in this repository for your reference.
+openpilot needs some modification in order for this harness to work, as openpilot is expecting a few signals from bus0 of the panda, and now those signals have been moved to bus2. openpilot will think that the CAN Bus has a fault.
+An openpilot patch file that resolves this issue has been included in this repository for your reference.

 ## Are panda Code Modifications Required?
 Will This Get My Device Banned?
 At this stage, panda code modifications are not required as panda filters `0x343` by default on all Toyota vehicles, and your device is unlikely to get banned.

+## What Fork Supports This?
+At this stage, only my fork supports it.
+However, support for this harness is extremely easy to implement and can be done within seconds.
+Send this repository to your fork's maintainer(s), and they will know what to do!